 Biography

-He is currently a MFA candidate at the University of Oregon, winner of Urbanautica Institute Award 2023, Jan Zach Memorial Scholarship, Joe and Alona Fischer Scholarship Fund Award, and recipient of Nature Art Post-85s Young Photographers Foundation Award.
+He is currently a MFA candidate at the University of Oregon, winner of Urbanautica Institute Award 2023, Jan Zach Memorial Scholarship, Joe and Alona Fischer Scholarship Fund Award.
 In the past year, his works has been shown in gallery in Seattle, Portland, Fukuoka, Athens, Eugene and Shanghai.
-His first book Rain or Coincidences is published by Buckman Journal in 2024.
+His first book Rain or Coincidences was published by Buckman Journal in 2024.

 Using Format